jrpool/phase-3-challenge-0/README.md

     `npm i`

+4. Create, configure, and initially populate the part-2 database by executing:

+    `source ./part-2/dbinit.sh`

-4. Perform linting on the files in the `src` and `test` directories by executing one of the following, depending on the part:
+5. Perform linting on the files in the `src` and `test` directories by executing one of the following, depending on the part:

     `npm run lint1`